 Here’s Elliott’s shirt.
 I was really lucky to find two shirt with the same fiber content!
 This would help them to turn out in an identical shade of green.

 Here is Annika’s shirt.
 It was so sweet that I almost didn’t want to dye it!

 However, once the water looked hot enough and the dye was mixed in, I gave these three garments a serious soaking in water before adding them to the dye pot!

 The stove top dyeing directions advise you to constantly stir the fabric for 45 – 60 minutes.
 This is to ensure an even dye job, since the material likes to float to the surface.
 This hour-long interval gave the kids plenty of time to notice that I was doing something weird in the kitchen.
 I told them I was making “Leprechaun Soup”.
 Afterward, I realized that it looked like I was actually cooking Leprechauns, clothes and all.
 Oops!
 Poor kids.
 I hope I didn’t scar them for life!

 After an hour, I carefully dumped the super hot dye water onto a bed of pebbles in our backyard.
 (I didn’t want to stain our white, enamel, kitchen sink!)
 Then, I used the tongs to pick up the scalding hot clothes and put them in the plastic spinach container for transport to the washing machine.
 I ran them through the rinse and drain cycle to remove excess dye.
 Then, I washed them in a normal cycle with cold water and vinegar to help set the color.
 As you can see, they turned out a lovely, vivid green!

 Here are the dyed clothes in action!
-I will show you how I converted the boys’ shirts into their vests and also into accessories for the girls in upcoming posts!
+Follow the hyperlinks to see how I converted the boys’ shirts into their vests and the leftover scraps into accessories for the girls!